The state of Nebraska provides several veteran benefits. This page explains those benefits.

 Once an election is made, it cannot be changed.

-National Guard and Reserve Service members: Individuals who retire from the uniformed services of the U.S., but do not begin receiving military retirement benefits immediately upon retirement, still must make the election to exclude a portion of his or her military retirement benefits within two years after his or her retirement date.
+National Guard and Reserve Service members: Individuals who retire from the service, but do not begin receiving military retirement benefits immediately upon retirement, still must make the election to exclude a portion of their military retirement benefits within two years of retirement.

 Nebraska Veterans' Aid Fund

-All income from the Fund is used for aid and not for administrative expenses of the fund.
 Aid can only be used for food, fuel, shelter, wearing apparel, funeral, medical, and surgical items.
-Application must be made through the County Service Officer or post Service Officer of any recognized veterans' organization in the county nearest the applicant's place of residence and submitted to the Department of Veterans' Affairs.
+Application must be made through the County Service Officer or post Service Officer of any recognized veterans' organization in the nearest county.

 Nebraska Homestead Exemption

 Totally disabled veterans with an other-than-dishonorable discharge and their unmarried surviving spouses may qualify for a reduction in the amount of property taxes.

 Unremarried surviving spouses of members killed in action may also qualify, however there are income limits, and home value limits.

 Honorably discharged veterans may be eligible for a five percent addition to their score on employment testing.
 Disabled veterans get another five percent on top of that.
 Spouses of active duty members, those separated within 180 days, and spouses of 100 percent disabled veterans may also qualify.